 - The requesting spouse lacks earning capacity in the current labor market.

-Social Security and a 10 Years Marriage
+Social Security and the 10 Year Marriage